tripzilch/tripzilch.github.io/articles/polysub.md

 First, a quick summary: Start with a big square, slice it roughly in half along a straight line.
 Then you find the largest polygon (or one of the largest), split it, and repeat.
 You can slice a polygon either evenly (roughly in half), or unevenly.
 If you do it evenly, it looks like your usual garden-variety polygon subdivison.
 But if you do it unevenly, what happens is that you slice off a smaller bit of the polygon.
 The larger bit will be a bit rounder than before, but not much smaller.
 This is what causes the "holes".
 I vary the parameter of how even the polygon is sliced, over the image.
 More even at the bottom, less even at the top.

+Another thing to consider, is that it is preferable to slice polygons in a way such that if you have a long polygon, you don't slice it all the way along its length.
+Because then you'd get an even thinner polygon.
+In other words, try to keep your cut short, rather than long.

 That's it!
 Think about it, slicing polygons unevenly just makes holes.
 You could even do this with pen and paper and a *lot* of patience.

 The following is an example of even subdivision, where the polygons are sliced roughly in half: